ovesnel/HOLPRG-2002/docs/tasks/task5/step2.rst

 When building our UI logic, we need to consider a special case for our management interface.
 We do not want the users to be able to disable this interface.

-To accomplish this, we will add logic again using Django template language.z To exclude that interface from displaying an :guilabel:`Enable`/:guilabel:`Disable` button.
+To accomplish this, we will add logic again using the Django template language to exclude that interface from displaying an :guilabel:`Enable`/:guilabel:`Disable` button.

 To simplify the logic inside our HTML code, we will add another ``if`` statement in our Django template to include a different HTML file for the interface depending on the interface name.